 How Long After a Bankruptcy Can You Get a Title Loan?

-After bankruptcy, you may be able to get a title loan, but it would need be a standard car collateral loan and not a salvage title loan or title loan where you don't verify income.
-In a Chapter 13 bankruptcy, you have to complete your repayment plan and receive a discharge to become eligible for a title loan.
+After bankruptcy, you may be able to get a title loan, but it would need to be a standard car collateral loan and not a salvage title loan or title loan where you don't verify income.
+In a Chapter 13 bankruptcy, you must complete your repayment plan and receive a discharge to become eligible for a title loan.
 The process can take several years.

-Most of your debts end up being discharged within a few months of filing for a Chapter 7 bankruptcy.
+Most of your debts are discharged within a few months of filing for Chapter 7 bankruptcy.
 At that point, you might technically be able to receive a title loan, but a lender could see your bankruptcy as a risk factor and might not approve you.

-It’s important to consider your financial goals and explore your options when you take on a new debt close to bankruptcy, and in some cases, if you’re in the midst of proceedings, a new debt like a title loan may not be an option.
+It’s important to consider your financial goals and explore your options when you take on a new debt close to bankruptcy.
+In some cases, if you’re in the midst of proceedings, a new debt like a title loan may not be an option.